-Students wishing to transfer external courses must complete the Transfer of Credit form and submit it to their academic advisor.
+Students wishing to transfer external courses must complete the Transfer of Credit form, located under Handbooks & Forms on the Student Resources page, and submit it to their Program Director.
 Syllabi and unofficial transcripts for the courses to be transferred should be attached to the request.